Degrees: B.A., University of Notre Dame; M.A. and Ph.D., University of Toledo; M.Div., Boston College

 Expertise: 19th- and 20th-century poetry, music, and opera; the poetry and prose of T. S. Eliot; rhetoric and rhetorical theory; the essay

 Stayer holds a double degree in music and literature from the University of Notre Dame; an M.A. and a Ph.D. in English literature from the University of Toledo; and an M.Div. from Boston College.
 He has held faculty posts at Texas A&M University-Commerce and Universidad Centroamericana in El Salvador.
-He is currently Assistant Professor of English at John Carroll.
+He is currently Associate Professor of English at John Carroll.

-Though his speciality is the poetry of T. S. Eliot, he has published broadly on such topics as rhetoric, music, Beethoven, Stravinsky, and twentieth-century poetry.
-He recently published a rhetoric textbook, Think About It: Critical Skills for Academic Writing (Cengage 2013), written with co-authors John Mauk and Karen Mauk.
-Stayer is currently editing a volume, T. S. Eliot, France, and the Mind of Europe (Cambridge Scholars, forthcoming) and is finishing another book manuscript, Becoming T. S. Eliot: The Rhetoric of Voice and Audience in Inventions of the March Hare.
+Though his specialty is the poetry of T. S. Eliot, Stayer has published broadly on such topics as rhetoric, music, Beethoven, Stravinsky, and twentieth-century poetry.
+He is co-editor, with Ronald Schuchard and Iman Javadi, of Volume 5 of The Complete Prose of T. S. Eliot (Johns Hopkins UP/ Faber and Faber, 2017).
+His books include an edited collection of essays, T. S. Eliot, France, and the Mind of Europe (Cambridge Scholars, 2015), and a rhetoric textbook, Think About It: Critical Skills for Academic Writing (Cengage, 2013), co-authored with John Mauk and Karen Mauk.
+He is finishing another book manuscript, Becoming T. S. Eliot: The Rhetoric of Voice and Audience in “Inventions of the March Hare.”
 His personal essays have appeared in such venues as The Hudson Review and The Jesuit Post.
 A professional singer, he has performed with the choruses of the Chicago Symphony Orchestra, the Cleveland Orchestra, and the Boston Symphony Orchestra.
 He joined the Jesuits in 2003, and was ordained a priest in 2013.